james-y-yoon/DH110-JamesYoon/Assignment_01/readme.md

 | 9.
 Help users recognize, diagnose, and recover from errors    | Users should know when they have encountered an error and what steps to take afterward.
 A 404 error may mean a lot to an IT specialist, but a novice user may not understand what it means.
 One should put the error message into plain terms and guide them through troubleshooting.        |
 | 10.
 Help and documentation    | Similar to #9, if errors occur, there should be resources to help users troubleshoot.
 This documentation should be accessible and easy to search, and it should be readable by users not familiar with IT.        |

+I'll rank each site by each of the ten usability heuristics, in addiiton to a severity score relating to how urgently this heuristic should be fixed.
+The severity score is in the range \[1,3\], with 1 being not severe and 3 being the most severe.

 ### UltimateGuitar.com